ltelab/disdrodb/docs/source/readers.rst

         return df

-In the reader function:
+**Reader Function Components:**

-1. The ``column_names`` list defines the header of the raw text file.
+1. The ``column_names`` list defines the header (column names) of the raw text file

-2. The ``reader_kwargs`` dictionary contains all specifications to open the text file into a ``pandas.DataFrame``.
-The possible key-value arguments are listed `pandas.read_csv <https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html>`_
+2. The ``reader_kwargs`` dictionary contains all specifications for opening the text file into a ``pandas.DataFrame``.
+The possible key-value arguments are listed in `pandas.read_csv <https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html>`_

-3. The last part of the reader function code take care of apply ad-hoc processing to make the ``pandas.DataFrame`` compliant with the DISDRODB L0A standards.
+3. The last part of the reader function applies ad-hoc processing to make the ``pandas.DataFrame`` compliant with DISDRODB L0A standards.
+Typically, this includes:

-   Typically, the reader include code to drop columns not compliant with the expected set of DISDRODB variables and to create a UTC ``time`` column into datetime type format.
+   - Dropping columns not compliant with the expected set of DISDRODB variables
+   - Creating a UTC ``time`` column in datetime format
-   In the returned ``pandas.DataFrame``, each row must correspond to one timestep.
+   - Ensuring each row corresponds to one timestep

+**Raw Drop Number Format**

-In the DISDRODB L0A format, the raw precipitation spectrum, named ``raw_drop_number`` , it is expected to be defined as a string with a series of values separated by a delimiter like ``,`` or ``;``.
+In the DISDRODB L0A format, the raw precipitation spectrum (``raw_drop_number``) must be defined as a string with values separated by a delimiter such as ``,`` or ``;``.
-Therefore, the ``raw_drop_number`` field value is expected to look like ``"000,001,002, ..., 001"``.
+The ``raw_drop_number`` field value should look like ``"000,001,002,...,001"``.

+**Examples of Raw Drop Number Conversion:**

-For example, if the ``raw_drop_number`` strings looks like one of the following three cases, in the last part of the reader function you need to take care of processing the ``raw_drop_number`` column and convert it to the expected format:
+If the ``raw_drop_number`` strings in your raw data look like any of the following cases, you need to convert them to the expected format in the reader function:

 * Case 1: ``"000001002 ...001"``.
 Convert to ``"000,001,002, ..., 001"``.
 See `DELFT reader here <https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/NETHERLANDS/DELFT.py>`_.
 * Case 2: ``"000 001 002 ...
 001"``.
 Convert to ``"000,001,002, ..., 001"``.
 See `CHONGQING reader here <https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/CHINA/CHONGQING.py>`_.
 * Case 3: ``",,,1,2,...,,,"``.
 Convert to ``"0,0,0,1,2,...,0,0,0"``.
 See `SIRTA reader here <https://github.com/ltelab/disdrodb/blob/main/disdrodb/l0/readers/FRANCE/SIRTA_OTT2.py>`_.

+**Automatic Data Cleaning**

-When a text reader is invoked by the DISDRODB L0A processing chain, the disdrodb software automatically applies the following cleaning steps to the ``pandas.DataFrame``:
+When a text reader is invoked by the DISDRODB L0A processing chain, the software automatically applies the following cleaning steps to the ``pandas.DataFrame``:

-* removes any rows with undefined timesteps,
+* Removes rows with undefined timesteps

-* filters out rows that contain corrupted values,
+* Filters out rows containing corrupted values

-* trims trailing spaces from all string-type columns,
+* Trims trailing spaces from all string-type columns

-* drop duplicated timesteps, keeping only the first occurrence of each.
+* Drops duplicated timesteps, keeping only the first occurrence

-Because these checks are already applied downstream, you don't need to implement them yourself in the reader function.
+Because these checks are applied automatically downstream, you don't need to implement them in the reader function.

+**Manual Application of Cleaning Steps**

 If you want to manually apply the DISDRODB L0A processing chain cleaning steps, you can simply pass the ``pandas.DataFrame`` returned by the reader to the ``sanitize_df`` function: